Jiang Wei: Death

 Zhong Hui then framed his fellow Wei general Deng Ai for plotting a rebellion and had him arrested and sent back to the Wei capital Luoyang as a prisoner.
 With Deng Ai gone, Zhong Hui had control over Chengdu and the former Shu territories.
 In March 264, he started a revolt against the Wei regent Sima Zhao and declared himself the Governor of Yi Province (益州牧).

 Zhong Hui wanted to put Jiang Wei in command of 50,000 troops and let him lead the vanguard force to attack Luoyang.
 However, around noon on 3 March 264, some Wei officers who were unwilling to participate in the rebellion started a mutiny against Zhong Hui.
 At the time, Jiang Wei was collecting his armour and weapons from Zhong Hui when they heard shouting and received news that a fire had broken out.
 Moments later, it was reported that many soldiers were crowding near the city gates.
 Zhong Hui was surprised and he asked Jiang Wei: "Those men are causing trouble.
 What should we do?"
 Jiang Wei replied: "Kill them."

 Zhong Hui then ordered his men to kill the officers who refused to participate in the rebellion.
 A while later, there were reports of people climbing up the city gates on ladders and of people setting fire to buildings.
 Chaos broke out and arrows were fired in all directions.
 The mutinying officers regrouped with their men and attacked Zhong Hui and Jiang Wei.
 Zhong Hui and Jiang Wei fought the mutinying soldiers and slew about five or six of them, but were eventually overwhelmed and killed.
 The soldiers also killed Jiang Wei's wife and child(ren).
-The Shiyu (世語) recorded that the soldiers sliced open Jiang Wei's body when they killed him and saw that his gallbladder was one dou in size.
+The Wei Jin Shiyu (魏晋世語) recorded that the soldiers sliced open Jiang Wei's body when they killed him and saw that his gallbladder was one dou in size.